sarabert96/Colexification/README.md

 06_AnalysisBootCosine: analyze the distribution of probabilities calculated from the bootstrapped code, and the cosine values for every pair of that bootstrapped cycle <br/>
 07_LogisticRegression_3ver: 3 versions of application of Logistic Regression on the output of only one cycle of the bootstrap <br/>
 07b_gettingCosines_support: the file uses the FastText model to calculate the cosine similarity values.
 Serves as a support for the file 07 <br/>
+08_LogReg_100pretr: apply the Logistic Regression model on every output of the 100 cycles.
+Uses the pre-trained version of FastText. (out df_logreg_bal.csv, df_logreg_un.csv) <br/>

 **DATA**